Michelle Leslie: Later career

 Upon her return to Australia, Leslie left her then modelling agency, Chic Management, to sign with Max Markson.
 Shortly thereafter she travelled to Cambodia to help raise money for the charity Krousar Thmey, meeting with King Norodom Sihamoni and spending time in local orphanages.
 Leslie arrived back in Australia shortly before Australian Fashion Week, and returned to the catwalk there for the first time in April 2006, modelling swimwear for designer Michael Azzollini.

 Leslie had several modelling jobs after returning to Australia, but struggled to find steady work as a model.
 In 2007, she launched a range of clothing for dogs, "Miyow & Barkley".
 Working with her friend Traci Griffith, they experienced early success when their first range of clothing and accessories sold out shortly after being launched.
-In 2008 she launched an interior design business, Michelle Leslie Studio, which she was still running as of December 2018.
+In 2008, she launched an interior design business, Michelle Leslie Studio.
+Leslie spent much of 2020 and 2021 in Hawaii doing interior design and renovating for a luxury home owned by John Singleton.
+In 2023, she was hired to do interior design for a $15.8 million property owned by Singleton in Killcare Heights, New South Wales.

 Personal life

 In September 2003, Leslie began a relationship with Scott Sutton, heir to the Suttons Holden chain of Holden dealerships in Sydney.
 Leslie separated from Sutton in July 2007, and began dating magazine publisher Adam Zammit the following month.
 Leslie and Zammit were married in New Zealand in October 2012, but separated two years later.
 In October 2016 she met singer Daniel Johns via a mutual friend.
 Following months of media speculation as to whether they were dating, the couple went public with their relationship in July 2017.
+The couple split in 2019.
+Leslie is known for keeping her personal life private.
+She had her first child at 42 though declined to reveal the identify of the child's father to the media.

+In September 2025, Police arrested Leslie for assault at the home she shared with her partner, cinematographer Thomaz Labanca, following reports of a domestic incident.
+The court granted an interim apprehended violence order against Leslie.
+The matter is scheduled to be heard in court in May 2026.